How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Results

 We present the classification accuracies of corrupted and uncorrupted classes as a function of corruption probability in figure \ref{fig:mnistandcifar10}.
 The trend lines start at zero corruption baseline and end horizontally at full corruption probability.

-As expected the performance of corrupted classes in both MNIST and CIFAR10 datasets dropped with the increase in corruption probability as shown by figure \ref{fig:mnistandcifar10}.
-But, the performance drop was not seen until large number of labels were corrupted, which highlights that neural networks are inherently robust to a certain level of noisy labels.
+As expected, the performance of corrupted classes in both MNIST and CIFAR10 datasets dropped with the increase in corruption probability as shown by figure \ref{fig:mnistandcifar10}.
+But, the performance drop was not seen until a large number of labels were corrupted, which highlights that neural networks are inherently robust to a certain level of noisy labels.
 In MNIST, the corrupted class performance didn't drop off until 80$\%$ corruption.
 Similar behavior is shown by the bigger network (ResNet18) in CIFAR10 dataset.
 The model's performance in corrupted classes started to drop off after 60$\%$ label corruption.
 We also saw that bigger networks start to memorize the noisy labels if overtrained.
 In contrast to LeNet-5, the ResNet18 architecture was able to overfit even the noisy labels at later epochs of training.
 This behavior is similar to what the \cite{Zhang_2021} paper discusses.

-These plots in figure \ref{fig:mnistandcifar10} also underline another important result.
-The performance of uncorrupted class remained almost consistent and didn't drop with an increase in the corruption probability of corrupted classes.
+These plots in figure \ref{fig:mnistandcifar10} also underline that the performance of the uncorrupted class remained almost consistent and didn't drop with an increase in the corruption probability.
 This behavior is consistent in both datasets.
 These experiments were done in two settings in which the corrupted label can either take the label of uncorrupted class or not.
-In both settings, we observed a similar trend in accuracy of uncorrupted classes.
-The results strongly suggest that the class-dependent label noise of corrupted classes doesn't perturb the feature representation of the uncorrupted class.
+In both settings, we observed a similar trend in the accuracy of uncorrupted classes.
+The results strongly suggest that the class-dependent label noise of corrupted classes do not perturb the feature learning of the uncorrupted class.